Landaluce/Texter/README.md

 # Texter Application

 Texter is a voice-controlled application that allows users to perform various actions through speech commands.
-The app integrates with speech recognition to simulate keyboard and programming operations, making it easy for users to type, select, and execute commands without using a physical keyboard.
+The app integrates with speech recognition to simulate keyboard and programming operations, making it easy for users to type, select, spell words and execute commands without using a physical keyboard.

 ## Current Features